devpro/learn-kubernetes/docs/basics.md

 #### Labels

 To make management easier, we can use **Labels**, arbitrary strings which become part of the object metadata.

+### Storage

+#### Persistent Volumes

+A [**PersistentVolume (PV)**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+It is a resource in the cluster just like a node is a cluster resource.

+#### Persistent Volume Claims

+A [**PersistentVolumeClaim (PVC)**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) is a request for storage by a user.
+It is similar to a Pod.
+Pods consume node resources and PVCs consume PV resources.

+### Configuration

+#### ConfigMaps

+A [**ConfigMap**](https://kubernetes.io/docs/concepts/configuration/configmap/) is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+It allows you to decouple environment-specific configuration from your container images , so that your applications are easily portable.

+#### Secrets

+A [**Secret**](https://kubernetes.io/docs/concepts/configuration/secret/) is an object that contains a small amount of sensitive data such as a password, a token, or a key.

 ## Security